EXCEMPILS Scholar Opportunity

 The program utilizes a cohort model in which students take classes, achieve milestones, and graduate together.
 Along with supportive faculty mentors, first-year scholars will also be paired with second-year scholars as peer mentors.

 Elmhurst University faculty are known for excellence in teaching.
 Faculty have participated in training through the Association of College and University Educators (ACUE) on best teaching practices.
-These trainings include the use of culturally and linguistically responsive instructional practices and Universal Design to Learning (UDL) for adult learners, creating equitable learning environments active learning strategies that promote higher order thinking (e.g., large and small group discussions, case studies, simulations, labs, reflections) and assessment to provide meaningful feedback to enhance learning.
-Faculty create environments that prioritize equity and inclusion and where all members share responsibility to sustain this inclusive environment.
+These trainings include the use of tailored instruction, fostering engagement through active learning strategies (e.g., large and small group discussions, case studies, simulations, labs, reflections), and assessment to provide meaningful feedback to enhance learning.
+Faculty foster an environment that values academic excellence and collaboration among all scholars.

-Scholars will also have access to strong Elmhurst University Support Services including the Learning Center, Access and Disability Services and Wellness and Counseling Center with whom we work closely to ensure equitable access and participation in the program.
+Scholars will also have access to strong Elmhurst University Support Services, including the Learning Center, Student Accessibility Services and Wellness and Counseling Center, with whom we work closely to support participation in the program.

 How To Apply